 My favorite is this no-tool, trim-to-fit solution that can be customized for a kitchen drawer, keeping everything at the ready and alphabetized, if you choose.
 It is the most functional for the no-fuss cook, since it does not require you to re-package or re-label your spices. http://www.amazon.com/Wide-Spice-Insert-Drawers-White/dp/B0000E1VSJ

 Wherever you stash them, spices are best used, not stored.
-McCormick has a helpful site to help you determine how old your spices are.
+McCormick used to have a helpful site to help you determine how old your spices are; hopefully they’ll bring back their page with this info.
 The experts at Spice Islands recommend storing spices for only 1-4 years at the most.
 So forget the bulk purchases at the warehouse stores, unless you really do use bulk amounts in your home cooking.